bhargavikkurthi/swagger3-example/README.md

 ### Important Note
-SpringDoc does not disable  */swagger-ui/index.html* when setting springdoc.swagger-ui.path.
+SpringDoc does not disable  */swagger-ui/index.html* when setting *springdoc.swagger-ui.path*
 Instead, it adds an additional path rather than replacing the default one